Does stress make skin problems worse?

 "Skin tags are benign lesions," says Dr Zainab Laftah, a consultant dermatologist and spokesperson for the British Skin Foundation.
 "They do not cause any pain or discomfort, unless at sites of friction, where they may become inflamed."

 The precise cause of skin tags is unknown.
-However, because they tend to grow at sites where the skin rubs against itself, they more commonly affect overweight people, who may have excess folds of skin and suffer from skin chafing.
+However, because they tend to grow at sites where the skin rubs against itself, they more commonly affect overweight people, who may have excess skin folds and suffer from skin chafing.

 According to a 2008 study in India that analysed 37 skin tags from different parts of the body, the human papillomavirus (HPV) may be a factor, with the results showing HPV DNA in almost 50% of the skin tags examined.

-Skin tags affect men and women equally; however, the risk of developing them increases during pregnancy.
+Skin tags affect men and women equally; however, the risk of developing skin tags increases during pregnancy.
 This is thought to be due to hormonal changes and increased levels of growth factors.
-In rare cases, multiple tags can be a sign of a hormone imbalance or an endocrine problem.
+In rare cases, multiple skin tags can be a sign of a hormone imbalance or an endocrine problem.

-People with high resistance to insulin (the major factor underlying type 2 diabetes) are also more at risk.
+Skin tags are common in people with high resistance to insulin (the major factor underlying type 2 diabetes).
 This theory was borne out by a 2010 study in Brazil, which found that the presence of multiple skin tags was associated with insulin resistance, a high body mass index (BMI), and high triglycerides.

-In general, skin tags don’t require treatment, and smaller ones may simply rub off on their own.
-However, you may consider having them removed for either cosmetic reasons or if they snag on clothing or jewellery.
+In general, skin tags don’t require treatment, and sometimes smaller skin tags fall off on their own.
+However, you may consider having your skin tags removed for either cosmetic reasons or if they snag on clothing or jewellery.

 Certain skin tag removal products also contain liquid nitrogen.
 The patient should avoid spraying these on to surrounding skin and may want to apply petroleum jelly around the tag for protection.
 Several applications may be necessary before the growth falls away (again, usually within 10 days).